 - 2. Plug the transformer into the lower receptacle of the outlet so that the hole in the transformer tab lines up with the outlet cover screw hole. - 3.
 Insert the cover plate screw through the transformer tab and the outlet cover plate.
-Tighten the screw.

-Note: Upon initial installation, the battery may not be fully charged for as long as 36 hours.
+Tighten the screw. - Note: Upon initial installation, the battery may not be fully charged for as long as 36 hours.
 A low battery icon will be present and trouble beeps will sound until the battery is sufficiently charged.
 After the initial charge, should the panel lose AC Power and experience a low battery condition, the icon will appear and trouble beeps will sound unless silenced.
-You can silence trouble beeps by:
+Silence trouble beeps by: - · Arming or disarming the system